Zardari says efforts on to arrest him

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The former president has previously made similar claims, saying that it is actually the PPP’s unflinching support for the 18th Amendment due to which vindictive steps are being taken against him.
+The former president has previously made similar claims, saying that it is actually the PPP’s unflinching support for 18th Amendment due to which vindictive steps are being taken against Zardari.

-The former president has previously made similar claims, saying that it is actually the PPP’s unflinching support for the 18th Amendment due to which vindictive steps are being taken against him.
+The former president has previously made similar claims, saying that it is actually the PPP’s unflinching support for 18th Amendment due to which vindictive steps are being taken against Zardari.

 Comments